DanielPopchenko/storybook-app/README.md

+- DONE

-- TODO: Apply font to the code !!! - DONE -----
+* TODO: Apply font to the code !!! - DONE -----
-- TODO: Make buttons with icons
+* TODO: Make buttons with icons - DONE -----
-- TODO: Again, look at font and try to figure it out
+* TODO: Again, look at font and try to figure it out DONE -----

+---

+- TODO

+* TODO: Change all colors to constants
-- TODO: Fix issue with filling the svg icons
+* TODO: Fix icons color